10 Questions for Jessica Kruger of Luxtra

 A luxury vegan leather handbag that turns heads.
 Does such a unicorn exist?
 Luxtra are disrupting the handbag market, making vegan ethical too.
 We asked Founder Jessica Kruger 10 Questions to find out.

-Theres no shortage of vegan leather alternatives available on the market, however most are not made well, or ethically.
-So if being Vegan is an important lifestyle choice for you, we implore you to choose your apparel carefully.
+There is no shortage of vegan leather alternatives available on the market, however most are not made well, or ethically.
+So if being vegan is an important lifestyle choice for you, we implore you to choose your apparel carefully.
+You can read our investigation into plant based alternatives to fake leather here.
 Luckily for us, there are much better ethical vegan leather options available than a few years ago.
 A great place to start would be with LUXTRA.
 And not just because it’s a gorgeous, stylish, London based brand, but because the Founder is actively making a difference.
 We asked Jessica Kruger 10 Questions about her bag brand LUXTRA, to find out what it takes to be the vegan brand with the planet as it’s inspiration.

 The Vendeur: Can you give us a little detail about your background?
 What lead you to begin your own business?